-This command displays the current time mode settings for any optional AM Code Output (time code) or Serial Time Output.
-Possible time modes are UTC, GPS, and LOCAL.
+This command displays the current time mode for the front-panel display or any optional time code or Serial Time outputs.
+Time modes are UTC, GPS and LOCAL.
 The displayed Local Time Offset from UTC and the DST Start/Stop parameters are only valid when the Time Mode is LOCAL.
 A positive Local Time Offset implies a longitude east of the Greenwich meridian and that local time is ahead of UTC.

-'''

-Query: gntptimemode
+''' Query: gntptimemode

-Unison response: Time Mode = LOCAL
+Tempus LX response: Time Mode = LOCAL

 Local Time Offset from UTC = -16 (half hours)

-'''

-DST Start Month = Apr Sunday = 1st Hour = 02 DST Stop Month = Oct Sunday = Last Hour = 02 gntptimemodeconfig
+DST Start Month = Apr Sunday = 1st Hour = 02

+DST Stop Month = Oct Sunday = Last Hour = 02 '''

+gntptimemodeconfig

-This command starts an interactive shell script that will allow the user to configure the time mode of of any optional AM Code Output (time code) or Serial Time Output.
-Possible time modes are UTC, GPS, and LOCAL.
+This command starts an interactive shell script that will allow the user to configure the time mode of any optional timecode outputs, Serial Time output, or front-panel display of the Tempus LX.
 These settings have no effect on the operation of the NTP daemon or the underlying Linux operating system time.
 These ALWAYS operate in UTC.

-By default, the unit is configured to operate in UTC mode with an offset to UTC of zero and with Daylight Savings Time disabled.
-If you need to modify this operation, you must run this script as root.
+By default, the unit is configured to operate in UTC mode.
+If you need to modify the setting, you must run this script as root.
 Settings made using this command are non-volatile.

+'''

+Set: gntptimemodeconfig

-Set: gntptimemodeconfig Unison response: Interactive shell script is started.
+Tempus LX response: Interactive shell script is started.

+'''